A Large Dimensional Analysis of Least Squares Support Vector Machines: Special cases and further discussions

-When the classification performance of MNIST data sets is concerned, our theory is limited by: i) the fact that it is an asymptotic result and allows for an estimation error of order $O(1/\sqrt{p})$ between theory and practice and ii) the strong Gaussian assumption for the input data.
+When the classification performance of real-world datasets is concerned, our theory may be limited by: i) the fact that it is an asymptotic result and allows for an estimation error of order $O(n^{-\frac12})$ between theory and practice and ii) the strong Gaussian assumption for the input data.

-However, when applied to the popular MNIST database \citep{lecun1998gradient}, our asymptotic results, which are theoretically only applicable for Gaussian data, show an unexpectedly similar behavior.
-Here we consider a two-class classification problem with a training set of $n=256$ vectorized images of size $p=784$ randomly selected from the MNIST database (numbers $8$ and $9$).
+However, when applied to real-world datasets, here to the popular MNIST \cite{lecun1998gradient} and Fashion-MNIST \cite{xiao2017fashion} datasets, our asymptotic results, which are theoretically only applicable for Gaussian data, show an unexpectedly similar behavior.
+Here we consider a two-class classification problem with a training set of $n=256$ vectorized images of size $p=784$ randomly selected from the MNIST and Fashion-MNIST datasets (numbers $8$ and $9$ in both cases as an example).
 Then a test set of $n_{\rm test}=256$ is used to evaluate the classification performance.
-Means and covariances are empirically obtained from the full set of $11\,800$ MNIST images ($5\,851$ images of number $8$ and $5\,949$ of number $9$).
-Despite the obvious non-Gaussianity of the input data, the distribution of $g(\bx)$ is still surprisingly close to its Gaussian approximation computed from Theorem~\ref{thm:Gaussian Approximation}, as shown in Figure~\ref{fig:Gaussian-approximation-MINIST} (a) as well as in (b) when Gaussian white noise is artificially added to the image vectors.
+Means and covariances are empirically obtained from the full set of $11\,800$ MNIST images ($5\,851$ images of number $8$ and $5\,949$ of number $9$) and of $11\,800$ Fashion-MNIST images ($5\,851$ images of number $8$ and $5\,949$ of number $9$), respectively.
+Despite the obvious non-Gaussianity as well as the clearly different nature of the input data (from the two datasets), the distribution of $g(\bx)$ is still surprisingly close to its Gaussian approximation computed from Theorem~\ref{thm:Gaussian Approximation}, as shown in Figure~\ref{fig:Gaussian-approximation-MINIST} and~\ref{fig:Gaussian-approximation-Fashion-MINIST} for MNIST and Fashion-MNIST, respectively.
+In both cases we plot the results from (a) raw images as well as (b) when Gaussian white noise is artificially added to the image vectors.

+In Figure~\ref{fig:MNIST_threshold_loop} we plot the misclassification rate as a function of the decision threshold $\xi$ for MNIST and Fashion-MNIST data (number $8$ and $9$).
+We observe that although derived from a Gaussian mixture model, the conclusion from Remark~\ref{rem:Dominant Bias}, Lemma~\ref{lem:norml-y} and Corollary~\ref{cor:Gaussian Approximation normal} that the decision threshold should approximately be $c_2 - c_1$ rather than $0$ approximately holds true in both cases.